-Principle 2: Board Composition and GuidanceBoard Size and Board Composition
+Principle 2: Board Composition and Guidance Size and Board Composition

-The Board, through regular reviews by the NC, seeks to ensure an appropriate balance of experience, competencies and knowledge among the Directors to provide effective entrepreneurial leadership to the Company and is guided by its Board Diversity Policy (a copy of which is posted on the Company's website), which advocates meritocracy and endorses the principle of having a Board with the appropriate and right balance of skills, knowledge, experience and diversity of perspectives which can contribute effectively to the strategy and growth of the Company.
-In reviewing Board composition and succession planning, the NC considers the benefits of all aspects of diversity, including diversity of skills, age, experience, gender, independence, cultural ethnicity and industry knowledge of the Company.
-A key requirement is that only individuals with broad based experiences and right skills set will be appointed to the Board.
-The NC reviews the Company's progress towards achieving these objectives.
+The Board, through regular reviews by the NC and guided by its Board Diversity Policy (a copy of which is posted on the Company's website), seeks to ensure an appropriate balance of experience, competency and knowledge among the Directors to provide effective entrepreneurial leadership to the Company.
+Taking into account the complex nature and wide scope of the Group's business and operations, the Board considers the current board size of 13 members appropriate.

+Together with two alternate Directors, Wilmar has a total of 15 Directors: three female Directors (of which one is an alternate Director) and 12 male Directors (of which one is an alternate Director).

+Board Skill Matrix and Diversity Indicators

+The Board is made up of Directors of different nationalities and cultural ethnicities, with a wide range in age, skills, experience and qualifications.
+Reflecting the global reach of the Group's business, most of Wilmar's Directors have extensive experience in jurisdictions outside Singapore.
+Their collective diverse experience and in-depth knowledge of the Group's business operations enable Wilmar to continue to meet the challenges and demands of the global markets in which it operates.
+The Board's diversity and balance are illustrated by the infographics and tables on pages 70 and 71 of this Annual Report.

+Board Diversity

+In reviewing Board composition and in succession planning, the NC considers the benefits of all aspects of diversity, including diversity of skills, age, experience, gender, independence, education, cultural ethnicity and industry knowledge of the Company.

+A key requirement is that only individuals with broad based experience and complementary skills will be appointed to the Board.
+The NC annually reviews the Company's progress towards achieving its diversity targets.